Ultimate Guide To WordPress RSS

 Learn about the benefits of using RSS and how to access, format and use WordPress RSS feeds to import and syndicate your content …

-The problem with providing this type of information, however, is that it is very time-consuming.
-You have to filter through, research, and organize a lot of information, check your facts, write and edit content (or hire someone to do this for you), and then continually ensure that this information is up-to-date.
-As you can imagine, this is not only a huge amount of work but most of the information you are dealing with is beyond your control.
+The problem with providing this kind of information, however, is that it is very time-consuming.
+You have to filter through, research, and organize a ton of data, check your facts, write and edit content (or hire someone to do this for you), and then ensure that this information is continually kept up-to-date.
+As you can imagine, this not only involves a huge amount of work but most of the information you are dealing with is completely beyond your control.

-Thankfully, there is a much simpler way to keep your readers up-to-date with great information.
+Thankfully, there is an easier way to keep your site readers up-to-date with great information.

 It’s called RSS

-RSS is the simplest way to provide your blog subscribers with the latest information
+RSS is one of the easiest ways to provide your subscribers with the latest information

-(RSS - The simplest way to provide your site visitors with great information)
+(RSS - The simplest way to provide your subscribers with great information)

 The Ultimate Guide To WordPress RSS

-• RSS is an acronym for RDF Site Summary, or, as is more commonly referred, Really Simple Syndication.
-It it is also called a “feed” or “newsfeed”.
+• RSS, which, according to some definitions stands for RDF Site Summary, is more commonly referred to as Really Simple Syndication.
+It it is also referred to as a “feed” or “news feed”.

-• RSS lets content publishers automatically syndicate their content to save users time from having to keep revisiting sites to check for updates.
+• RSS lets content publishers automatically syndicate their content so that their site readers can read it without having to keep revisiting their site to check for updates.

-• Feeds are typically used to publish frequently updated information, such as blog entries, news, video playlists, etc., to which users can then subscribe.
+• Feeds are typically used to publish information that is frequently updated, such as new blog post items, news headlines, video lists, etc., which users can then subscribe to.

-• There are different feed formats and these can be read by different feedreaders.
-Some of these include RSS feeds, Atom (also called AtomPub or APP feeds and RDF feeds.
-All of these formats, however, use a standard XML file format to ensure compatibility with different machines and programs.
+• Feeds can be made available in different types and read by different feedreaders.
+Some of these include RSS feeds, Atom (also called AtomPub or APP feeds and RDF (RDF = Resource Description Framework) feeds.
+All of these formats, however, use a standard XML file format to ensure that feeds are compatible with different devices and programs.

-• Many sites and software tools also let you combine different RSS feeds to receive news and updates from several different sources.
+• Many sites and software tools also allow you to combine several RSS feeds to display news and updates from various sources.

-In this comprehensive article, you are going to learn where your RSS feed is located, how to syndicate your content online using RSS, and how to add someone else’s content to your site via RSS feeds.
+This in-depth article shows you where to find your WordPress RSS feed, how to syndicate your content online using feeds, and how to add content from other websites to your site using RSS.

 RSS (Really Simple Syndication) Feeds

-Content syndication is a really powerful (and legitimate) way to share web content.
-Feeds provide an easy way for online users to stay up-to-date with the latest information posted on different websites.
+Content syndication is a really powerful (and legitimate) method used to share content online.
+RSS Feeds provide online users with a simple way to stay up-to-date with the latest information published on different sites.

-Global media and online newspapers rely on content syndication to publish newsworthy content from other news agencies all around the world.
+Online newspapers and global online media publications use content syndication to publish stories from other news agencies all around the world.

-Syndication allows most online newspapers and influential online media publications to deliver readers the latest news headlines from around the globe without having to set up more news reporters and writers in every location around the world …
+Syndication allows news reporting agencies to deliver readers the latest news items from all over the globe without actually having to set up additional news reporting and content writing departments all around the world …

-Global media publications rely heavily on syndication to publish newsworthy stories from other news agencies all around the globe.
+(Most news publishers rely heavily on syndication to publish newsworthy content from other news agencies around the world.)

-Syndication is used to share information legitimately. online media publications syndicate their newsworthy content using news feeds
+Syndication is used to share content legitimately with other sites.
+Global media publications syndicate information using feeds

 Syndication is a legitimate method of sharing newsworthy content